Intro to Counselling Theory & Principles (5549.9)

 Participation requirements

 It is intended that learning in this unit will be interactive and practical.
-It is presumed therefore that students have made adequate arrangements for attending all teaching-learning sessions (including lecture attendance/listening).
-In order to be considered participating a student needs to attend the whole two hour tutorial, arriving no more than 10 mins after tutorial commencment.
+It is presumed therefore that students have made adequate arrangements for attending all teaching-learning sessions.
+Attendance and participation at weekly tutorials are essential for successful completion of the unit.

-If participation requirements cannot be satisfied (e.g. timetable clash), it is recommended that you meet with your course convenor to schedule this unit for a future semester.
+If participation requirements cannot be satisfied (e.g. timetable clash), it is recommended that you postpone this unit for a future semester.

 Required IT skills

 You must be able to word process assessments so that they are well presented, search the library data bases for relevant journal articles and access the UCLearn Web site for this unit.
+You must be able to use video software for the role-play video recorded assignment.
 It is the individual student's responsibility to access appropriate help from the university IT services or the library if he or she does not have adequate skills.

 Work placement, internships or practicums